gadget/paperboy/index.md

 A JS client library for your frontend application to be able to subscribe Paperboy channels.

 ### Messaging backend
-// TODO: only Redis support is fully available as of now Paperboy supports a few messaging backends, pick the one you already have in your stack:
+Paperboy supports a few messaging backends, pick the one you already have in your stack:
 * Redis
 * RabbitMQ
-* Kafka
+* not yet -- Kafka
-* Google Pub/Sub
+* not yet --Google Pub/Sub
-* Amazon SNS
+* not yet --Amazon SNS

 The following topics are used internally by Paperboy on every backend:
 * paperboy-subscription-request